-Fairfax County is also home to seven craft breweries, two historically significant wineries, and George Washington’s Distillery - which produces limited edition whiskey based on Washington’s original recipe from the 18th century.
+Fairfax County is also home to nine craft breweries, two historically significant wineries, and George Washington’s Distillery - which produces limited edition whiskey based on Washington’s original recipe from the 18th century.
 So make a date for a tour of our county and be prepared to find your new favorite wine, beer, or whiskey!

 Ignite your culinary senses in Loudoun, which prides itself on farm-to-table cuisine and unique dining experiences.
 For a distinctive Loudoun experience, visit one of our many restaurants featuring locally grown produce and Loudoun craft beverages.
 Known as DC’s Wine Country®, Loudoun is home to more than 40 wineries and tasting rooms.
 Intimate and boutique in design, our wineries offer tastings and tours.